pkrysztopa/Flat_easy_finder/adrs/005_services_used_for_webscraping.md

-# Services used for webscrapping
+# Services used for webscraping

 ## Status